PriyanshuPandey11/Analytics_Projects/PowerBI StoryTelling Project - Rallis/Readme.md

 ## Dashboard Overview

-The project consists of **three interactive dashboards**, each designed to guide users from high-level business performance to detailed operational insights.
+The project consists of **three interactive dashboards**, each designed to guide stakeholders from high-level business performance to detailed operational insights.

 ### 📌 Dashboard 1 – Executive Overview

-Provides a comprehensive summary of key inventory KPIs, helping management quickly assess overall inventory health and identify areas requiring attention.
+Provides a consolidated view of key inventory KPIs, enabling management to quickly understand overall inventory health and business performance.

 ---

 ### 📌 Dashboard 2 – Inventory Performance Analysis

-Focuses on inventory movement by highlighting:
+Focuses on operational inventory performance by analyzing:

 * Inventory delays
 * Unserved stock
 * Slow-moving inventory
 * Ageing stock
-* Product-level performance
+* Product-wise trends
-* Category-wise analysis
+* Category-level performance

-Interactive filters and drill-down capabilities allow users to investigate issues in greater detail.
+Interactive filters and drill-down capabilities allow users to explore data at multiple levels.

 ---

 ### 📌 Dashboard 3 – Root Cause Analysis & Business Insights

-Uses advanced Power BI visuals such as the **Decomposition Tree** to identify the key drivers behind inventory issues and converts analytical findings into actionable business recommendations.
+Leverages advanced Power BI visuals, including the **Decomposition Tree**, to identify the primary drivers behind inventory issues and translate analytical findings into practical business recommendations.

 ---

 ## Key Features

-* Interactive dashboard navigation
+* Executive-level dashboard design
-* Executive KPI reporting
+* Interactive navigation and filtering
-* Drill-down and drill-through functionality
+* Drill-down & drill-through analysis
 * Decomposition Tree for root cause analysis
-* Dynamic DAX measures
+* Dynamic DAX calculations
-* Business storytelling approach
+* Business storytelling methodology
-* User-friendly visual design
+* Data-driven decision support

 ---

 ## Data Dictionary

-The project includes a **Data Dictionary** that documents every table and column used in the model.
+The repository includes a comprehensive **Data Dictionary** that documents every table and column used in the Power BI data model.

-It provides:
+It contains:

 * Table descriptions
 * Column definitions
-* Business meaning of each field
+* Business meaning of each attribute
 * Data relationships
-* Reference documentation for easier understanding and maintenance of the Power BI model
+* Reference documentation for easier understanding and future maintenance of the model

 ---

 ## Business Value

-This project demonstrates how Power BI can be used beyond reporting by converting operational data into actionable business intelligence.
+By collaborating directly with industry professionals and working on real operational data, this project demonstrates how business intelligence can be used to solve practical supply chain challenges.

 The dashboards help stakeholders:

 * Monitor inventory performance
-* Detect operational inefficiencies
+* Identify operational bottlenecks
-* Reduce excess inventory
+* Reduce excess and ageing inventory
 * Improve inventory planning
-* Support data-driven decision-making
+* Enhance working capital utilization
-* Enhance working capital management
+* Make data-driven business decisions

 ---

 ## Learning Outcomes

-Through this project, I strengthened my skills in:
+This project strengthened my ability to:

-* Business storytelling with Power BI
+* Work with industry experts in a collaborative analytics environment.
-* Data modeling and relationships
+* Understand business requirements and translate them into analytical solutions.
-* DAX measure creation
+* Deliver an end-to-end Power BI project from problem definition to dashboard deployment.
-* Interactive dashboard design
+* Build interactive dashboards using Power BI and DAX.
-* Inventory analytics
+* Perform inventory and supply chain analysis.
-* Root cause analysis using Decomposition Tree
+* Communicate business insights through data storytelling.
-* Building executive-ready business reports
+* Present analytical findings in an executive-friendly format.

 ---